rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---

+## Here's the cleaned-up and properly formatted **Markdown version** of your content:

+---

-## 23. Circuit Breaker pattern in microservices
+## 23. Circuit Breaker Pattern in Microservices
-In microservices, the Circuit Breaker pattern helps prevent cascading failures by detecting and reacting to service failures, switching to a fallback mechanism to maintain system stability and prevent overload.
+In microservices, the **Circuit Breaker pattern** helps prevent cascading failures by detecting and reacting to service failures.
+It switches to a fallback mechanism to maintain system stability and prevent overload.
-Here's a breakdown of the Circuit Breaker pattern in microservices:
-**Purpose:**
+### **Purpose**
-- **Prevent Cascading Failures:** When one microservice fails, it can cause a chain reaction of failures as other services depend on it.
+- **Prevent Cascading Failures:** When one microservice fails, it can trigger a chain reaction of failures in dependent services.
 The Circuit Breaker pattern interrupts this chain by preventing further calls to the failing service.
-- **Improve Resilience:** By handling failures gracefully, the Circuit Breaker pattern makes the system more resilient to disruptions and outages.
-Minimize Impact on Users: When a service is unavailable, the Circuit Breaker pattern can provide a fallback response or error message to the user, preventing a complete system outage
+- **Improve Resilience:** Handles failures gracefully, making the system more resilient to disruptions and outages.
+- **Minimize Impact on Users:** When a service is unavailable, the Circuit Breaker can provide a fallback response or error message, preventing a complete system outage.
-**How it Works:**
-  **States:** The Circuit Breaker pattern operates in three states:
+### **How It Works**
+#### **States of the Circuit Breaker:**
+- **Closed:**
-  **Closed:** The service is healthy, and calls are allowed to pass through.
+  The service is healthy, and calls are allowed to pass through normally.
+- **Open:**
-  **Open:** The service is failing, and calls are rejected, and a fallback mechanism is used.
+  The service is failing; further calls are rejected, and a fallback mechanism is used instead.
+- **Half-Open:**
-  **Half-Open:** After a timeout period, the Circuit Breaker allows a limited number of test calls to determine if the service has recovered.
+  After a timeout period, a limited number of test calls are allowed to check if the service has recovered.
-**Monitoring:**
-The Circuit Breaker monitors the calls to a remote service.
+#### **Monitoring Mechanism:**
+- **Threshold:**
-- **Threshold:** If the number of failures exceeds a predefined threshold within a specified time period, the Circuit Breaker "opens".
+  If the number of failures exceeds a predefined threshold within a certain time period, the Circuit Breaker "opens".
+- **Fallback:**
-- **Fallback:** When the Circuit Breaker is in the "Open" state, subsequent calls to the remote service are automatically redirected to a fallback mechanism, such as returning a cached response or providing a default value.
+  While in the "Open" state, subsequent calls are automatically redirected to a fallback mechanism (e.g., cached response, default value).
+- **Recovery:**
-- **Recovery:** After a timeout period, the Circuit Breaker transitions to the "Half-Open" state to check if the service has recovered.
-If the test calls succeed, the Circuit Breaker returns to the "Closed" state; otherwise, it remains in the "Open" state.
+  After a timeout, the Circuit Breaker enters the "Half-Open" state.
+If test calls succeed, it transitions back to "Closed".
+If not, it remains "Open".
-**Benefits:**
-- **Reduced Downtime:** By preventing cascading failures, the Circuit Breaker pattern reduces the risk of prolonged downtime.
-Improved User Experience: Fallback mechanisms ensure that users continue to have a usable experience even when a service is temporarily unavailable.
+### **Benefits**
+- **Reduced Downtime:**
+  Prevents cascading failures, reducing prolonged outages.
+- **Improved User Experience:**
+  Fallback mechanisms ensure continued usability even during partial outages.
-- **Simplified Debugging:** The Circuit Breaker pattern makes it easier to identify and isolate failing services.
-Enhanced Resiliency: The Circuit Breaker pattern significantly enhances the overall resilience of the microservices architecture.
+- **Simplified Debugging:**
+  Easier to identify and isolate failing services.
-**Example:**
+- **Enhanced Resiliency:**
+  Increases the robustness of the overall microservices architecture.
+### **Example**
-Imagine a shopping cart microservice that depends on a product catalog microservice to fetch product information.
-If the product catalog service goes down, the shopping cart service could be bombarded with requests, potentially leading to its own failure.
-By implementing a circuit breaker, the shopping cart service can monitor the product catalog service for failures, open the circuit when the failure rate exceeds a threshold, and reject requests to the product catalog.
-The shopping cart service can then display a message to the user that the product information is temporarily unavailable.
+Imagine a **Shopping Cart** microservice that depends on a **Product Catalog** microservice to fetch product details.
+If the Product Catalog service goes down, the Shopping Cart service could be overwhelmed with requests and may fail too.
+By implementing a **Circuit Breaker**, the Shopping Cart service can:
+- Monitor the Product Catalog service.
+- Open the circuit if failures exceed a threshold.
+- Stop calling the failing service temporarily.
+- Display a user-friendly message like _"Product details are temporarily unavailable."_
+- Retry after a timeout to check if the Product Catalog service has recovered.

+---

+Let me know if you'd like to add a diagram or code implementation as well!
 ---

 ## 24. Lazy Loading in Hibernate